ooni/spec/data-formats/df-002-dnst.md

 fact, it may either be `netgo` or it may be `cgo` and hence `getaddrinfo`, depending on golang's policies for the `GOOS` we're using.

-When the engine is `system`, there are three cases:

-* `ooniprobe < 3.16.0` artificially split a lookup into an `A` query and reply and an `AAAA` query and reply (which is what we've been doing since the Measurement Kit days);
+Save for `ooniprobe 3.16.0-alpha` builds, when the engine is `system` we artificially split a lookup into an `A` query and reply and an `AAAA` query and reply (which is what we've been doing since Measurement Kit).

-* `ooniprobe 3.16.0-alpha` behaved like `getaddrinfo` until 2022-08-27
-when this behavior has been fixed (it's noteworthy that this behavior only affected unreleased versions of ooniprobe);

-* `ooniprobe >= 3.16.0` does not use the `system` engine.

-The `ooniprobe >= 3.16.0` approach is more correct in terms of representing which low level operations occurred, since a `getaddrinfo` is actually a single lookup and it's not faithful to reality to fake out two lookups.
-We choose to change the engine name because we changed how we represent the results of queries, moving away form the incorrect two-fake-queries-and-replies approach.
+The `getaddrinfo` / `golang_net_resolver` approach is more correct in terms of representing which low-level operations occurred. `Getaddrinfo` is a single operation and it's not faithful to reality to fake out two lookups because this is what _may_ have happended at the network level.
+In going forward, new experiments and refactored experiments will stop using the `system` engine name.
+We could have continued to use it with the new, no-split approach, but we chose to change the name because we change our way of representing getaddrinfo-like resolutions.

 ## Answer